legendarycode3/raffle-smart-contract/README.md

 Feel free to explore and improve the project.
 Contributions, issues, and feature requests are welcome!  ❤️

 ## Conclusion
 This project demonstrates how smart contracts on the Ethereum blockchain can enable decentralized and trustless raffle systems.
-The transparency and immutability of the blockchain ensure fairness.
+The transparency and immutability of the blockchain ensure fairness through the blockchain technology.